devdigital/MapStrap/README.md

 1. Install the [MapStrap](https://www.nuget.org/packages/MapStrap) NuGet package.
 2. Use the MapStrap interface types on your Data Transfer Objects (DTOs) to define your AutoMapper mappings.
-3. Use the MapStrap type to bootstrap the configuration of AutoMapper.
+3. Use the MapStrap AutoMapper extension methods during bootstrap to create your AutoMapper maps by convention.

 # Details

 ## Configuring Mapping from Domain Models to Data Transfer Objects (DTOs)

-In a strictly layered application, DTOs are used in responses.
+In a strictly layered application, DTOs are used in responses from API or MVC controllers.
 For example, in an MVC application a view model is passed to a view, rather than exposing a domain model.
 In a Web API, an API model is serialized as part of the response to an HTTP request, rather than returning a domain model directly.